Multiple structures lost in wind-driven Musselshell County fire

 "Some of the fuels aren't as volatile as they would have been in August.
 Had this been August 15, this thing would have stopped when it got to the Yellowstone River.
 There'd have been no stopping it," Lesnik said.
 "It would've been through Melstone into Rosebud County and probably halfway to Ingomar by now."

 The fire remains under investigation.
-Lesnik declined to offer a possible cause but said that arson has been ruled out as a possibility.
+Lesnik declined to offer a possible cause but said it was not caused by arson.

+The sheriff said he attempted to warn people in the North Delphia subdivision but by the time he got there the fire had already moved through the subdivision and into grassland and pasture beyond.
+When he circled back to Painted Horse Trail he said he found the road blocked by trees that had been blown across the road.

 The primary structures lost include a residence that was occupied at the time of the fire and a guest cabin on the same property.
 Another primary structure lost was described by the sheriff as a hunting cabin.
 Lesnik said there was no loss of life from the fire and he was unaware of any reported injuries.